| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 racing at this far off place always stuck with me.
 It was paved when Pete's cars ran there

+but some time ago they covered it with clay.
 For the first time, Greg was not able to go racing, he had come down

 with the really big disease that left him with no strength for racing.
 Although he wanted